SSaiPrasad7/fsw-linux-homework/readme.md

 ## Design Description

 ### Task1
-Initially, a Python script(`scripts/tcp_client.py`) was developed to analyze the frequency, minimum, and maximum values of data outputs, with their structure inferred from terminal observations.
+Initially, a Python script(`scripts/tcp_client.py`) was developed to analyze the frequency, minimum, and maximum values of data outputs, with the structure inferred from terminal observations.
 Subsequently, the focus shifted to creating a C client application with three main objectives:

 1. Ensure proper reception of data from the socket.
 2. Output Unix timestamps in milliseconds and format the data into JSON.